fractaldotbox/seele/README.md

 ## Key differentiators and uniqueness of the project

-Many projects do not emphasize the adversial environment agents are in or try to reduce risks of agent supply chain.
+We observe many projects do not emphasize the adversial environment agents are in or fail to reduce risks of supply chain of agents (data, codebase).

-"AI as judges" without human governance is often backwards.
+Vitalik discussed [blockchain can serve as "games" for AI.](https://vitalik.eth.limo/general/2024/01/30/cryptoai.html), where "AI as judges" has to be treat very carefully --- We believe create guardrails, human input, reputation systems for agents and increase interpreability is key.

 "Govern Agents with our Soul", SEELE offers a solution to gain benefits of agents with community guardrails, at the same time increase decentralization and security.

 ## Trade-offs and shortcuts while building